Supreme Court allows Colorado designer to deny LGBT+ customers in ruling

 Most notably, Alliance Defending Freedom recently successfully helped overturn the landmark case Roe v Wade (1973) in the Supreme Court case Dobbs v Jackson Women’s Health Organization (2022).

-The Mississippi law at the center of Dobbs was based on Alliance Defending Freedom’s model legislation that was designed to provoke a legal challenge that could be appealed to the conservative Fifth Circut Court of Appeals then the Supreme Court.
+The Mississippi law at the centre of Dobbs was based on Alliance Defending Freedom’s model legislation that was designed to provoke a legal challenge that could be appealed to the conservative Fifth Circut Court of Appeals then the Supreme Court.

 Ms Smith and Alliance Defending Freedom’s argument in 303 Creative LLC v Eleni has been subject to criticism given the case was not based on real people or a lived situation.

-Multiple articles covering the case called it “fake” and criticised Alliance Defending Freedom for bringing the non-issue to the highest court in the land.
+Multiple articles covering the case called it as “fake” and criticised Alliance Defending Freedom for bringing the non-issue to the highest court in the land.

 But Alliance Defending Freedom defends their argument.
 In a statement provided to The Independent, Kellie Fiedorek, senior counsel with Alliance Defending Freedom said: “Whether Lorie received a legitimate request or whether someone lied to her is irrelevant.
 No one should have to wait to be punished by the government to challenge an unjust law.”

-Though the scenario the case is based on is hypothetical Ms Fiedorek said that Ms Smith has received “other wedding requests” but has been unable to respond to them.
+Though the scenario the case is based on is hypothetical, Ms Fiedorek said that Ms Smith has received “other wedding requests” but has been unable to respond to them.

 Join our commenting forum